postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ##### **Linux installation**

    *   Installation on Linux can vary between distributions.
-Check out this guide for installing the [Postman app on Ubuntu 16.04](https://blog.bluematador.com/posts/postman-how-to-install-on-ubuntu-1604/?utm_source=hootsuite&utm_medium=twitter&utm_campaign=){:target="_blank"}.
+For installation on Ubuntu, download and unzip the file, then double click on Postman to open the app.

 ### Postman Chrome app